NourhanWagdi/MansOpenSource/README.md

 ## Goals
 1. Eliminate congestion collapse resulting from undelivered packets
 2. Necessary for discovering source, communicate per-flow bit rates & detect network congestion by estimating RTT
 3. BFFs can be generated asynchronously.
-(RTT cannot be calculated in this case)
+(RTT cannot be calculated in this case).

 **Nourhan Wagdi**